Linear Discriminant Analysis with the Randomized Kaczmarz Method: Randomized Kaczmarz LDA

-Compared with \cite[Corollary 5.2]{needell2016stochastic}, which employs a diagonal scaling matrix $\md$ whose $i^{th}$ diagonal entry is $\|\vx_{i}\|_{2}$, Corollary \ref{cor:cor2} employs the uniform sampling probabilities $p_{i} = \frac{1}{n}$.
-Directly employing the uniform sampling probabilities makes clear the increased dependency on the conditioning of $\mx$; compared with Corollary \ref{cor:cor1}, Corollary \ref{cor:cor2} depends on $\kappa^{2}(\mx)$ rather than just $\kappa(\mx)$.
-Therefore, the bounds obtained with uniform sampling are more sensitive to the conditioning of $\mx$.
-If we were to employ a diagonal scaling matrix $\md$ with diagonal elements as described in \cite[Corollary 5.2]{needell2016stochastic}, we would likewise observe exponential convergence to a weighted least squares solution scaled by $\Exp\|\mtx\|^{2}_{2}$.
+Compared with \cite[Corollary 5.2]{needell2016stochastic}, which employs a diagonal scaling matrix $\md$ whose $i^{th}$ diagonal entry is $\|\vx_{i}\|_{2}$, Corollary \ref{cor:cor2} utilizes uniform sampling probabilities $p_{i} = \frac{1}{n}$.
+This highlights the increased dependency on the conditioning of $\mx$: compared with Corollary \ref{cor:cor1}, Corollary \ref{cor:cor2} depends on $\kappa^{2}(\mx)$ rather than $\kappa(\mx)$.
+If we employ a diagonal scaling matrix $\md$ as in \cite[Corollary 5.2]{needell2016stochastic}, we likewise observe exponential convergence to a radius of the weighted least squares solution scaled by $\Exp\|\mtx\|^{2}_{2}$.

-Finally, since leverage score sampling is a common form of importance sampling in many sketching problems, Corollary \ref{cor:cor3} illustrates Theorem \ref{thm:expecteddiffXbeta} for \emph{leverage score sampling}, where $p_{i} = \frac{\ell_{i}}{p}$ so that the rows are selected according to their leverage score probabilities.
+Finally, since leverage score sampling is a common form of importance sampling in many sketching problems, Corollary \ref{cor:cor3} illustrates Theorem \ref{thm:expecteddiffXbeta} for \emph{leverage score sampling} with $p_{i} = \frac{\ell_{i}}{p}$.
+While leverage score sampling is not recommended for massive unstructured matrices, our results hold for all data -- not only massive structured data.
+Therefore, since leverage score sampling appears frequently in the matrix sketching literature, we include the following result to illustrate the flexibility of Theorem \ref{thm:expecteddiffXbeta}.